ctbfl/rutgers-robot-inference/readme.md

-Rutgers Robot Inference (RU-RI, ruri) 是一个轻量化机器人推理层。
+Rutgers Robot Inference (RU-RI, ruri) is a lightweight robot inference layer.

-三个模块组成完整推理栈：
+Three modules make up the full inference stack:

-- `policy_wrapper` 负责推理，由用户自己编写，一般每个模型都要重新编写一个。可以理解为直接当做API进行调用。
+- `policy_wrapper` runs inference.
+You write it yourself, generally a new one per model.
+Think of it as calling the model directly as an API.

-- `inference_scheduler` 管理时序，从robot controller获取传感器信息，上报policy wrapper，获取生成的动作后合成并传送给下游robot controller进行执行。
+- `inference_scheduler` manages timing.
+It reads sensor data from the robot controller, passes it to the policy wrapper, then composes the returned actions and hands them downstream to the robot controller for execution.

-- `robot_setup_controller` 掌控硬件,为上层提供一个抽象的接口，包含相机传感器和机械臂控制等。
+- `robot_setup_controller` owns the hardware and exposes an abstract interface to the layers above it, covering camera sensors, arm control, and so on.